Stoney Burke (performer): Early life

-Burke was born in Highland, Michigan, to a home he describes as "unstable."
-He was adopted at the age of 3 and grew up north of Detroit in the village of Romeo with parents who were active in the civil rights movement.
+Stoney Burke was born Patrick Evans Francis Burke in Highland, Michigan, to a home he describes as "unstable."
+Social workers removed him from his birth mother and placed him in an orphanage at 18 months old.
+He was later adopted at the age of three and grew up north of Detroit in Romeo, with Irish Catholic parents who were active in the civil rights movement.
+He remembers his house being vandalized by racists in the neighborhood at the age of eight.
 He took the name "Stoney" from the 1962–63 TV series about rodeo rider Stoney Burke, portrayed by Jack Lord.